 So, what are some effective strategies?

-We’ve put together some tips to help you modify your approach and maximise your impact during this transition period.
+We’ve put together some tips to help you modify your approach and maximize your impact during this transition period.

 Get back in the game